JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

 ## OML SpecificDisjointConceptAxiom

-An OML SpecificDisjointConceptAxiom specifies a leaf in a taxonomy tree.
+An OML SpecificDisjointConceptAxiom specifies a leaf in a concept taxonomy tree.

 {APIs: **Normalized**, **Functional**}